oceanprotocol/uploader.js/README.md

   GetQuoteResult,
   GetStatusResult,
   GetLinkResult
-} from '@oceanprotocol/dbs'
+} from '@oceanprotocol/uploader'
 import dotenv from 'dotenv'

 dotenv.config()

-// Set up a new instance of the DBS client const signer = new ethers.Wallet(process.env.PRIVATE_KEY) // Use your actual private key const client = new DBSClient(process.env.DBS_API_URL, process.env.DBS_ACCOUNT, signer)
+// Set up a new instance of the Uploader client const signer = new ethers.Wallet(process.env.PRIVATE_KEY) // Use your actual private key const client = new DBSClient(process.env.DBS_API_URL, process.env.DBS_ACCOUNT, signer)